-Each camp costs $75 per camper and includes a virtual industry tour, project materials, t-shirt and daily snack or lunch.
+Each camp costs $150 per camper and includes a virtual industry tour, project materials, t-shirt and daily lunch.

 Camp sessions are Monday through Friday each week.
-Campers will receive lunch or snacks, a t-shirt and a participation certificate.
+Campers will receive lunch, snacks, a t-shirt and a participation certificate.

 Camp registration is online.
 Visa, Mastercard and Discover are accepted.
 You will receive a receipt after submitting your registration.
 Camp size is limited – be sure to reserve your spot!

 - The Association for Packaging and Processing Technologies

 - Purdue Northwest College of Technology